Vehicle registration plates of Malaysia: Putrajaya series

 Following the founding of Putrajaya in 1995, vehicle license numbers registered in the territory, in a fashion similar to commemorative vanity plates, originally had their territorial prefix incorporating the name of the territory stylised in oblique Calisto followed by a number sequence of up to four digits (Putrajaya xxxx).
 The Putrajaya format did not incorporate additional identifiers beyond the four-digit number, limiting the number of available plates for the original Putrajaya series to 9,999 vehicles.

 In response to the restrictive format the Road Transport Department began to issue F prefix plates (denoting "Federal") for new Putrajaya-registered plates effective 1 June 2016.

 Both FA and FB were already started issued on 22 July 2017 and 16 May 2018 respectively; and exhausted on 28 August 2017 and 25 June 2018 respectively.
 FC was started issued since 2 May 2019.
-Next is FD which was issued on 12 April 2021 and followed by FE issued in April 2022.
+Next are FD, FE, FF and FFF which were issued on 12 April 2021, April 2022, 14 May 2023 and May 2024. respectively.
+FG is started issued on 20 January 2025.

+Unlike other state and federal territory plate prefixes, new Putrajaya F prefix sequences are annually issued instead of upon exhaustion.

 History of Peninsular Malaysian registration numbers

 Pre-1948

-The registration plate system in Malaysia traces back to the introduction of motor vehicles in the early-1900s in colonial British Malaya, with the introduction by respectable state governments of a basic S #### format, where S prefix is the state identifier.
-Because the S #### format were not expected to be exhausted for a considerable time, state identifiers were allowed to be represented by one or two letters.
+The registration plate system in Malaysia traces back to the introduction of motor vehicles in the early-1900s in colonial British Malaya, with the introduction by respectable state governments of a basic x #### format, where x prefix is the state identifier.
+Because the x #### format were not expected to be exhausted for a considerable time, state identifiers were allowed to be represented by one or two letters.